Optomechanical resonator-enhanced atom interferometry: Discussion

-In conclusion, we have demonstrated an atom interferometer enhanced by an opto-mechanical resonator.
+In conclusion, we have demonstrated an atom interferometer enhanced by an optomechanical resonator.
 We show operation of the atom interferometer under circumstances otherwise impeding phase measurements.
-Inertial forces on the atoms and on the cantilever carrying one resonator mirror are measured to the same reference permitting a direct comparison and high common mode noise suppression in the differential signal.
+Inertial forces on the atoms and on the resonator mirror are measured to the same reference permitting a direct comparison and high common mode noise suppression in the differential signal.
 Our method is not restricted to atomic gravimeters and could be beneficial to nearly all atom interferometric sensors.
-In particular, the achievable large dynamic range opens up great perspectives for the use of atomic sensors for navigation~\cite{Cheiney2018}.
-We also anticipate the continuation of opto-mechanical resonators and atom interferometry employing the cantilever as link between the atom interferometer and the resonator, e.g. to probe the resonator with the atom interferometer~\cite{OConnellNature2010,ChanNature2011,PalomakiNature2013,WeaverNature2017} or even to couple the atom interferometer to non-classical states of the mechanical oscillator.
+In particular, the achievable large dynamic range opens up great perspectives for the use of atomic sensors for inertial navigation~\cite{Cheiney2018} and airborne gravimetry~\cite{Bidel20JoG}.
+Finally, a possible modification of our setup's topology would ensure that the atom-optics light field is reflected directly off a micromechanical test mass.
+In future experiments, we envisage exciting research on coherent light-mediated coupling of matter waves and mechanical systems~\cite{CamererPRL2011,KargPRA2019} with pulsed instead of cw-interaction.